docker/docs/get-started/part2.md

 No matter where `docker run` executes, it pulls your image, along with Python and all the dependencies from `requirements.txt`, and runs your code.
-It all travels together in a neat little package, and the host machine doesn't have to install anything but Docker to run it.
+It all travels together in a neat little package, and you don't need to install anything on the host machine for Docker to run it.

 ## Conclusion of part two